-I serve as PI and Project Director for the Assets Coming Together (ACT) for Youth Center of Excellence and oversee and manage several additional youth development research projects, and grants and contracts from other state agencies including the Office of Children and Family Services, and the Office of Mental Health.
+I serve as PI and Project Director for the Assets Coming Together (ACT) for Youth Center of Excellence and oversee and manage several additional youth development research projects, and grants and contracts from other state agencies including the Office of Mental Health, as well as the Federal Formula Funds.
 I manage the budgets and contracts for the COE research projects, communicating with fiscal units in state agencies and Cornell.
 I also manage and supervise 15 staff based at Cornell, and 10 staff based off campus.

-Powers, J., Maley, M, Schantz, K, & Dotterweich, Y. (in press).
-Using an intermediary to support the implementation of evidence-based programs in the real world.
+Powers, J., Maley, M, Schantz, K, & Dotterweich, J. (revised and resubmitted).
+Supporting the Delivery of evidence-based program: Lessons Learned from the Field.
 Applied Developmental Science.